yashaswinireddykr/Franklin-Sports-Amazon-Replenishment-Analytics/README.md

 # Franklin Sports — Amazon Replenishment Analytics

-*A data-driven supply chain analytics project examining how inventory signals, demand forecasts, and lead times drive Amazon's purchase order behavior for Franklin Sports' Baseball division — enabling proactive replenishment planning instead of reactive response.*
+*A data-driven supply chain analytics project examining how inventory signals, demand forecasts, and lead times drive Amazon's purchase order behavior for Franklin Sports' Baseball division - enabling proactive replenishment planning instead of reactive response.*

 ---

 ## Business Problem

 Franklin Sports supplies sporting goods to Amazon at scale.
-Amazon's ordering behavior is highly intermittent — weeks with no orders followed by sudden large replenishments — making it difficult for Franklin to plan production, position inventory, and balance stockout risk against holding cost.
+Amazon's ordering behavior is highly intermittent, weeks with no orders followed by sudden large replenishments - making it difficult for Franklin to plan production, position inventory, and balance stockout risk against holding cost.

 Although Franklin has access to Amazon's inventory levels, demand forecasts, and purchase order history, the drivers of ordering were not explicitly defined.
 The core question this project set out to answer: